linode/docs/docs/tools-reference/custom-kernels-distros/install-freebsd-on-linode.md

 Begin by creating the Linode and making some preliminary changes.

-1. Create your Linode in your preferred datacenter.
+1. Create your Linode in your preferred data center.
 For the purposes of this tutorial, we recommend turning [Lassie](/docs/uptime/monitoring-and-maintaining-your-server#configuring-shutdown-watchdog) *off* to prevent the watchdog from attempting to restart your Linode without your input.
 You can disable Lassie in the **Settings** tab of the Linode Manager under **Shutdown Watchdog**.

 2. [Create two disk images](https://www.linode.com/docs/migrate-to-linode/disk-images/disk-images-and-configuration-profiles#creating-a-blank-disk); both   should be in the RAW format.